oVirt/ovirt-site/source/uncategorized/screencasts.html.md

 # Screencasts

-We would like to make between 5 and 10 screencasts to show oVirt features (both new and old) before the [ oVirt 3.1 release](Second Release).
+We would like to make between 5 and 10 screencasts/video demos to show oVirt features (both new and old) before the [ oVirt 3.1 release](Second Release).

 Each screencast consists of three phases: Scripting the demoing of the feature, recording the video which shows the feature, and finally adding a voiceover soundtrack to explain what is happening on the screen.
 Ideally, we can separate each of these stages to spread the load of production.